 Buko Pandan is a popular cold dessert in the Philippines made mainly with coconut and jelly flavored with 'pandan' (screwpine leaves).

 It is popular during summertime as a way of cooling down from the heat.

 However, it is not only favored during the hot season, it is also a favorite Filipino dessert for Christmas Noche Buena and other occasions because it is so easy to make, budget-friendly, and yummy!.

 Both the coconut meat and the coconut juice are used to create this dessert.

 First is to prepare the green jelly by boiling the Pandan leaves in coconut water with the jelly powder.
-The water would already turn a bit greenish from the pandan leaves.
+The water would already turn greenish from the pandan leaves.
 However, it is not enough to make it aesthetically appetizing.
 What I do is add some green food coloring...just a tiny bit to enhance the color.

 - 3 cups coconut juice